 There is no shortage of amazing places to stay during your holiday in Alicante.
 Please see below some of the TOP hotels we have selected for you:

-“Located 650 yards away from San Juan Beach in Alicante and 10 minutes’ drive from the city centre.
+“Located 650 yards away from San Juan Beach and 10 minutes’ drive from the city centre.
 The hotel offers free outdoor parking and free Wi-Fi connection in public areas.”